PatrickAlphaC/hardhat-metamorphic-upgrades-fcc/README.md

+# Update: Head to Cyfrin Updraft

+> **ℹ️ Important:** This repo is no longer maintained; we invite all people learning Solidity to head to [Cyfrin Updraft](https://updraft.cyfrin.io/)!
+The 100% free #1 smart contract education platform on earth.
+Developed with love by Patrick & Cyfrin <3

 # Hardhat MetaMorphic Upgrades

 This is a section of the Javascript Blockchain/Smart Contract FreeCodeCamp Course.
 This is not a complete repo, but a way to show users how to interact with metamorphic contracts that use create2.